sosgasm/ArcaPie/README.md

 Cut out six rectangles to create the box:

 * Cut out 6 rectangles with the following  dimensions: <todo:insert dimensions>
-* Smoothen them with sandpaper as much as you want
+* Smoothen them with sandpaper
 * Take one of the plywood with dimensions <todo: insert dimensions>
 * Lay the front on the monitor on the plank to draw the outline
 * Cut out the outline to create the placeholder for the monitor